Brad Rutter

 Bradford Gates Rutter (born January 31, 1978) is an American game show contestant, TV host, producer, and actor.
-With over $5.1 million in winnings, he is currently the second-highest-earning American game show contestant of all time, behind Ken Jennings, and still the highest-earning contestant (primarily from special tournament events) on the U.S. syndicated game show Jeopardy! (with over $5 million).
+With over $5.1 million in winnings, he is the third-highest-earning American game show contestant of all time, behind Ken Jennings and David Genat, and still the highest-earning contestant (primarily from special tournament events) on the U.S. syndicated game show Jeopardy! (with over $5 million).

-Until the Greatest of All Time Tournament in 2020, Rutter had never lost a Jeopardy! match against a human opponent (though he twice trailed at the end of the first game of a two-day tournament match before coming back to win).
-This streak consisted of his original 5-day run in 2000 (after which he retired undefeated) as well as 17 matches in five tournaments (including one as part of a team)—all of which he won.
-Rutter finished third in the match—both his first defeat overall and the first time he finished behind a human opponent.
+Until the Greatest of All Time (GOAT) Tournament in 2020, Rutter had never lost a Jeopardy! match against a human opponent (though he twice trailed at the end of the first game of a two-day tournament match before coming back to win).
+This streak consisted of his original five-day run in 2000 (after which he retired undefeated) as well as 17 matches in five tournaments (including one as part of a team)—all of which he won.
+Rutter finished third in the GOAT Tournament — both his first defeat overall and the first time he finished behind a human opponent.

 Early life

 Rutter is a 1995 graduate of Manheim Township High School in Neffsville, Pennsylvania, where he was on the quiz bowl team.
 The team won second place at the 1994 Texaco Star National Academic Championship.
-He is one of the 19 people to have been named to the National Academic Championship Hall of Fame in its 25-year history.
+Rutter is one of the 19 people to have been named to the National Academic Championship Hall of Fame in its 25-year history.
 At the 2005 Manheim Township High School graduation ceremony, he announced the start of a scholarship fund in memory of his late high-school quiz bowl coach, Anne Clouser.

 Rutter described himself as a slacker in school and a Johns Hopkins dropout (while there, he studied English).
-Before his success on Jeopardy!, he worked at the Lancaster Coconuts record store.
+Before his success on Jeopardy!, Rutter worked at the Lancaster Coconuts record store.